 Dialectical behavior therapy

 Dialectical behavior therapy (DBT) is a form of behavior therapy for high risk cases, such as teenagers with suicidal ideation.
-It uses a combination of individual and group sessions with additional coaching calls to teach people the coping strategies and skills necessary to handle conflict and extreme emotions.
+It uses a combination of CBT, behavior therapy, and mindfulness.
+It aims to teach people coping strategies and skills to handle conflict and extreme emotions.

 DBT teaches interpersonal effectiveness, mindfulness, distress tolerance skills, and emotional regulation skills.